How to Get Your Business to Care About DevOps: DevOps Explained

 DevOps decreases unplanned work, increases innovation and links KPIs to revenue

-The flipside of upset Operations Managers are Dev Managers that worry about their domain becoming impeded by the concerns of operations teams.
-Again, this couldn’t be further from the truth.
+The flipside of upset Operations Managers is Dev Managers that worry about their domain becoming impeded by the concerns of operations teams.
+Again, this couldn't be further from the truth.

 With DevOps, speed and innovation become the priority.
-Rather than remaining hung up on massive projects, rewriting code that becomes harder and harder to identify within an increasingly unwieldy test environment, devs are enabled to regularly work on incremental improvements.
-Those projects get released, results can be seen in the real world and feedback is taken on board to improve.
+Rather than remaining hung up on massive projects, rewriting code that becomes harder and harder to identify within an increasingly unwieldy test environment, devs are enabled to work on incremental improvements regularly.
+Those projects get released, you will see the results in the real world, and feedback is taken on board to improve.

-The smaller steps mean that faults that do occur are easier to resolve (if the tools are in place to identify them).
-This means the focus can remain on continuous innovation and improvement rather than struggling to manage unplanned errors or repeatedly testing monolithic applications within inadequate test environments.
+The smaller steps mean that faults that do occur are more comfortable to resolve (if the tools are in place to identify them).
+It means the focus can remain on continuous innovation and improvement rather than struggling to manage unplanned errors or repeatedly testing monolithic applications within sterile test environments.

-DevOps monitoring tools, that use metadata to link errors to revenue allow Dev and Ops teams to remain on the same page and drive the goals of the company.
-This allows Dev teams to more clearly define their priorities, demonstrate their value and define responsibilities.
+DevOps monitoring tools that use metadata to link errors to revenue allow Dev and Ops teams to remain on the same page and drive the goals of the company.
+It will enable Dev teams to define their priorities more clearly, demonstrate their value, and assign responsibilities.

-For Devs, DevOps is an exciting opportunity.
-Their day-to-day will become more interesting, while also ensuring that their focus remains on the best interests of the business — with reporting tools that demonstrate that.
-Goals across the business are unified.
-Innovation, clear value and interesting projects with a lowered risk of catastrophic failure should all be stressed when speaking with Dev Managers.
+For devs, DevOps is an exciting opportunity.
+Their day-to-day will become more attractive, while also ensuring that their focus remains on the best interests of the business — with reporting tools that demonstrate that.
+Goals across the company are unified.
+Innovation, clear value, and exciting projects with a lowered risk of catastrophic failure should all be stressed when speaking with Dev Managers.

 DevOps is Culture

-DevOps is not simply a department, a job title or toolset — it’s culture.
-It hinges on adopting ways of work that empower the collective decision-making, agile development and high-velocity release cycles at the heart of DevOps.
+DevOps is not merely a department, a job title, or toolset — it's culture.
+It hinges on adopting ways of work that empower the collective decision-making, agile development, and high-velocity release cycles at the heart of DevOps.
 Without that, your outcomes will not change.

-Delivering on the benefits of DevOps requires buy-in from across the entire organisation.
-It is a system that thrives on information, collaboration and cooperation.
-Processes must be set up that allow for information feedback loops, quick response times and continuous innovation.
+Delivering on the benefits of DevOps requires buy-in from across the entire organization.
+It is a system that thrives on information, collaboration, and cooperation.
+Processes must be set up that allow for information feedback loops, quick response times, and continuous innovation.
 People must then actively seek to put this information to use within their daily workflows.

 DevOps culture depends on the right tools

 DevOps depends on culture, but that culture is empowered by technology.
-If you do not build the right DevOps toolchain and CI/CD pipeline, you will not be able to construct cultural processes that can actually execute change.
+If you do not build the correct DevOps toolchain and CI/CD pipeline, you will not be able to construct cultural processes that can execute change.

 The need for information feedback

-For example, DevOps acknowledges the inability for test environments to exactly replicate production environments.
-This is why, even using Waterfall development methodologies, you can never entirely remove the risk of production failure.
+For example, DevOps acknowledges the inability of test environments to exactly replicate production environments.
+It is why, even using Waterfall development methodologies, you can never entirely remove the risk of production failure.
 The right tools can make a big difference, but you always need in production observability.